Mrkebubun/sputnik/clients/README.md

 ### get_ohlcv_history(ticker,period,start_timestamp,end_timestamp)

 ticker must be a string.
 It must be one of the active markets. period is minute/hour/day.
-Returns a dict with the key as the timestamp, the end of the period in question.
+Returns a dict with the key as the timestamp, the start of the period in question.

 Each entry is an ```ohlcv``` object